yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

-These two rules are called "local rules" as they do not generate any new statement, and only working on the existing ones locally.
+These two rules are called "local rules" as they do not generate any new statement, and only work on the existing ones locally.

 ## I. Revision Rule
 Revision is an inference process in which evidence from different sources is being combined in the conclusion.